T20 World Cup: Harmanpreet Kaur to lead India’s 15-member squad, rookie Richa Ghosh gets call-up

 The team has no other surprises and the 15-year-old Shafali Verma from Haryana will also be participating in her first global event following some good performances at the international level in her debut season.

-Ghosh, who according to Cricbuzz is 16 years-old, has been rewarded for her exploits in the recent women’s Challenger Trophy, where she had scores of 15 (17 balls), 36 (26), 22 (17) and 25 (26).
-She was also the star batter for the Bengal Under-19 team last season.
+According to Cricbuzz, the 16-year-old Ghosh was a stalwart for the Bengal Under-19 team last season.
+She has now been rewarded for her exploits in the recent women’s Challenger Trophy, where she had scores of 15 (17 balls), 36 (26), 22 (17) and 25 (26).
+The 25 in the first match came in a low-scoring affair where she was the top-scorer for the Smriti Mandhana-led side who finished runners-up.

 Anuja Patil and Mansi Joshi were the two regulars to miss out, while Rajeshwari Gayakwad was recalled after missing the West Indies series.